|

 arc which is tangent to two given lines at the endpoints.
 It can be issued

-x1 y1 x2 y2 r arcto xt1 yt1 xt2 yt2
+as follows. x1 y1 x2 y2 r arcto xt1 yt1 xt2 yt2

 where xt1, yt1, xt2, yt2 denote the horizontal and the vertical